saumya1411/Compounded-word/README.md

 To  check whether a word is a compound word, it creates a dictionary (unordered set) of known words from the list.

-It then iterates through the sorted words, checking if each word is a compound word using a recursive approach.
-This process is done by breaking the word into prefix and suffix and checking if both parts are valid words in the dictionary.
+It then iterates through the sorted words using a recursive approach.
+This will be done by breaking the word into prefix and suffix and checking if both parts are valid words in the dictionary.

 If a valid compound word is found, it is checked to determine if it's longer than the current longest compound word.
 If it is, it becomes the new longest compound word, and the previous longest compound word becomes the second longest.